luisherranz/deepsignal/README.md

 # DeepSignal

-`deepsignal` is an npm package that allows you to use Preact signals in a plain JavaScript object that can be mutated.
+`deepsignal` is a package that allows you to use Preact signals in a plain JavaScript object that can be mutated.

 It works by wrapping the object with a `Proxy` that intercepts all property accesses and returns the signal value by default.
 This allows you to easily create a deep object that can be observed for changes, while still being able to mutate the object normally.
 Nested objects and arrays are also converted to deep signal objects/arrays, allowing you to create a fully reactive data structure.
 Prefixes can be used to return the signal instance (`state.$prop`) or to peek the value (`state.$$prop`).